uol-library/rdl-handbook/pages/open-research/eu-open-science.md

 #### The open approaches that are relevant and appropriate for your specific disciplinary context may vary.
 Click the links for an overview of each practice and a basic template that can be adapted for your proposal.

-The basic principles of open science, research and scholarship are to:
+The basic principles of open science, research and scholarship are listed below.
+See [open science template text](https://handbook.researchdata.leeds.ac.uk/open-research/open-science-template/) for more detailed guidance on each item:

 * make publications available open access
 * make underlying data relating to publications openly available wherever possible